Danyang-Kuang/quick-delivery/README.md

-This project aims to develop a weChat app for food ordering and delivery in San Diego
+This project aims to develop a WeChat app for food ordering and delivery in San Diego